 The inflorescence is an umbel of stalked flowers atop the scape and held well above the leaves.
 There are small lanceolate shape bracts at the base of the inflorescence.

 The flowers are upright at first, then eventually nodding.
 As they mature the corolla lobes turn backward and upward from the flower, resembling how artists depict a shooting star and giving the flower it's name.
 The corolla lobes (petals) can be pink, lilac, white and shades of all.
 The corolla tube inside is maroon and yellow, usually with a thick wavy deep maroon ring at the base.
 This is exposed when the petals reflex.
 The flower stamens form a cone with the anthers usually yellow.
 These surround the single pistil which rises from a 5-carpellate ovary.
 The calyx is green with 5 pointed lobes (the sepals) arranged alternate with the petals but much shorter than the petals.
-After flowering, the heads turn upward while the seeds are maturing.
+After flowering, the heads turn upward once again while the seeds are maturing.

 Names: The genus Dodecatheon, a word meaning "of 12 gods", and originally used with the Primrose family, contains all the plants known as shooting stars and is now considered to be a subgroup of the genus Primula, but with the Dodecatheon name retained.
-The species name meadia is named for Richard Mead an English physician (1673-1754) and is the only known use of this name.
+The species name meadia is an honorary named for Richard Mead an English physician (1673-1754) and is the only known use of this name.
 The author name for the plant classification, 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: There are no confusing plants other than Dodecatheon amethystinum (Fassett) Fassett as explained below.